grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Finally, Hemi reached back up into the escape trunk and wound the mechanical timers that would close the circuit to arm the warheads when the timer reached zero.
 He set them to a frighteningly-short 5 minutes --- hardly enough time for the _Gnat_ to drive clear of the amount of explosive the combined warheads packed.
 But he could not risk the devices being unarmed when the sub with the ram came within range of them.

 Time was compressing down on Hemi.
-The little mechanical timers buzzed away, the sound reverberating around inside the circular steel walls of the escape trunk.
+The little mechanical timers buzzed away with their sound reverberating around inside the circular steel walls of the escape trunk.
 The rickety little devices strove desperately to count out their 5 minutes with some precision.
-Hemi gingerly lowered the escape trunk hatch door down and spun the sealing wheel closed, which cut off the quick ticking of the timers, and left him in silence.
+Hemi gingerly lowered the escape trunk hatch down and spun the sealing wheel closed, which cut off the quick ticking of the timers and left him in silence.

-[//]: # (----- EDITED TO HERE ------)

 [//]: # (### Releasing the devices; breaching the Gnat)